sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 He looks at you with a curious expression.
 "I wouldst normally need to asketh the king of such a favour..."

 "Ah.
 Theocracy, huh?
 Fair.
-I tried--"
+Can't say I didn't try--"

 "Howevereth, the King of Spades is currently indisposed."
 With a sly smile, he steps aside, allowing you to exit.
 "Therefore, the decision is mineth to make.
 I will allow this of thee."